This is incredibly easy to make but in my opinion tastes much better than any store-bought tomato pesto I have tasted.

 - 1 cup fresh Basil

-- 1/3 cup Pine Nuts or Cashew Nuts
+- 1/3 cup roasted Pine nuts or Cashew nuts

 - 1 tbsp Tomato Paste

-Stop the machine, scrape down the sides, and adjust salt and pepper to liking.
+- Stop the machine, scrape down the sides, and adjust salt and pepper to liking.
 Also add more olive oil of you feel it needs to.